muraee/Horizontal-Calendar/README.md

                 .textColor(Color.LTGRAY, Color.WHITE)    // Text color for none selected Dates, Text color for selected Date.
                 .selectedDateBackground(Color.TRANSPARENT)  // Background color of the selected date cell.
                 .selectorColor(Color.RED)   // Color of the selection indicator bar (default to colorAccent).
-                .build();
+		.defaultSelectedDate(date)  // Date to be seleceted at start (default to Today) .build();
 ```